Counting Sort: A New Pespective on Sorting

 Before reading this article, you need to learn:

-The principle of counting sort is relatively simple: count the occurrences of each element and then deduce the index position of each element in the sorted array to complete the sorting.
+The idea of counting sort is simple: count how many times each element appears, then figure out the index of each element in the sorted array, and finally finish sorting.

-The time and space complexity of counting sort are both , where is the length of the array to be sorted, and is the range of the elements in the array.
+The time and space complexity of counting sort is , where is the length of the array, and is the range of the numbers in the array.

-to see the process of the sorted array formation:
+to see how the sorted array is formed:

 Algorithm Visualization